 - One Piece: Luffy, more often than not.

 - Natsu from Fairy Tail when he gets FIRED-UP!

 - In Fate/stay night, Shirou does a subdued version of this, explaining that it's right and proper for people who are mortally wounded to die of their wounds, and thus, that it's okay for him to relinquish the power that had kept him alive when he should have died many times over, for the sake of protecting the one he loves.

 - In the Dragon Half OVA, Princess Vina slowly curls her fingers into one of these when she hears of the plan to get her self-proclaimed rival Mink into the Brutal Killer Martial Arts Tournament — Vina chooses to join as well in order to be the one to eliminate Mink.

-- Pokémon: The anime does this a lot when the main characters are excited after catching a Pokemon, landing a strong hit with an attack, or they win a Pokemon battle, or just about any other time that evokes excitement.
+- Pokémon: The Series does this a lot when the main characters are excited after catching a Pokemon, landing a strong hit with an attack, or they win a Pokemon battle, or just about any other time that evokes excitement.

-- Pirates of the Caribbean: At World's End After Swann's Rousing Speech, Gibbs and the pirates erupted in a cheer.
+- Pirates of the Caribbean: At World's End: After Swann's Rousing Speech, Gibbs and the pirates erupted in a cheer.
 The pirates that weren't holding weapons pumped their fists in the air.

 - Star Trek: Generations:

 - After the Klingon Bird-of-Prey is destroyed, Data (who is under the influence of the emotion chip) does this gesture and gives a Big "YES!".

 - There's an extra in the background who also does a fist pump just before Data does it, then (out of universe) tries to hide the fact that he did it in order to not ruin Data's moment.